oracle-livelabs/security/data-safe/introduction/introduction-ocw.md

 ### Prerequisites

-This workshop has the following prerequisites:
-- To run this workshop in your own tenancy, you require an Oracle Cloud account and you need to be operating within a free trial period.
+- You require an Oracle Cloud account for this workshop.
-- To run this workshop in the LiveLabs sandbox, you require an Oracle Cloud account.

 ## Learn More